 Know this.
 God disciplines His children.
 He will not allow one of His children to sin over and over.
-He will take action.
+He will take action, loving action.
 He will chasten that child so that the child repents and gets rid of the sin.
 God loves His children too much to let them go their own way.
-And if a child of God persists in sin, God will eventually take that person out of this world prematurely.
+And if His child persists in sin, God may well take that child out of this world prematurely.

-You may recall that this is what happened in Corinth.
+That's what happened in Corinth.
 Some church members became sick and some even died.
 Why?
 Because they refused to deal with sin in their lives, as Paul explained in 1 Corinthians 11:32, "When we are judged by the Lord, we are being disciplined so that we will not be condemned with the world."